-One limitation of this research is that participants self-reported how they remember feeling about online education before the declaration of the COVID-19 pandemic in March of 2020; all students were asked to answer this question in 2021 and early 2022, which required them to reflect one or two years back in time and try to recall what their sentiments were at that point in time.
+A limitation of this research is that participants self-reported how they remember feeling about online education before the declaration of the COVID-19 pandemic in March of 2020; all students were asked to answer this question in 2021 and early 2022, which required them to think back one or two years and try to remember what their sentiments were at that point in time.
+Another limitation is that this sample of the population included students enrolled in undergraduate courses at only one Midwestern university.